 What makes a variety a good one?
 Or better said: When is a variety so good, that they should go on the market?
 The merry-go-round of varieties is turning so fast and to stay on top of things gets increasingly harder for growers, experimenters and especially for reproduction facilities.
 The development of a healthy reproduction takes its time and the variety should, as soon as it is available in bigger quantities, still be in demand.
-After all, licenses for interesting varieties
+After all, licenses for interesting varieties are expensive and hard to get.

 While in the past, cultivation conditions were relatively comparable, nowadays there are almost as many possibilities to cultivate strawberries as there are varieties.
 In order to test new varieties for different production methods, fertilization programs or marketing methods there would have to be more time, capacity and money.
+Most of the time, a new variety will be cultivated under standard conditions (Elsanta) on trial.
+If the new variety doesn't deliver enough profit within the first two years, it is removed from the product-line.
+Finally, there are enough varieties that can be tested.